davidlamt/personal-blog/content/post/software-development/34-flexing-js-muscles.md

 Want to use JavaScript for mobile applications?
 [No problem](https://facebook.github.io/react-native/).

-Not that to say JavaScript is always the best technology to use; in fact, it often is not, but it can be used in almost every scenario.
+Not to say JavaScript is always the best technology to use; in fact, it often is not, but it can be used in almost every scenario.
 As a result, having a good understanding of the language will prove beneficial.

 ## How to Improve